 📋 In this article

 In our globally connected world, families span continents.
 A wedding in Birmingham might have guests from Mumbai, Sydney and Toronto.
-A birthday party in Melbourne might include relatives from Chennai and cousins from California.
-Understanding how gifting customs differ — and how they overlap — is the mark of a thoughtful, culturally aware family member.
+Understanding how gifting customs differ — and overlap — is the mark of a culturally aware family member.

 Why Cultural Gift Etiquette Matters

 Gift-giving is one of the most culturally loaded human behaviours.
 The same gesture — giving a clock, wrapping in white, refusing a gift initially — can mean completely different things in different cultures.
-For families that straddle multiple cultures, navigating these norms is a daily reality.
+Getting it wrong causes unintended offence.
+Getting it right deepens relationships.

 This guide covers general cultural patterns.
 Within every culture there is enormous individual variation.
-When in doubt, ask a family member from that culture — they will always appreciate the question more than a mistake.
+When in doubt, ask a family member from that culture — they'll appreciate the question more than a mistake.

 India 🇮🇳